 - Delay: The average delay of TCP flows for a prefix.
 It will keep track of TCP segments and the returning TCP ACK to calculate round-trip response time (RTT).

-- Packet Loss: By keeping track of TCP sequence numbers OER can measure packet loss.
+- Packet Loss: By keeping track of TCP sequence numbers, OER can measure packet loss.

 Active monitoring uses IP SLA to emulate the traffic class and discover performance metrics.
-Our border routers will report their information to the master controller, the master controller will store the performance metrics together with the traffic classes in the MTC.
+Our border routers will report their information to the master controller, and the master controller will store the performance metrics together with the traffic classes in the MTC.
 OER can collect the following performance metrics thanks to IP SLA:

 - Delay (same as above).